officegeek/keaonline/4_semester/machine_learning/ML_PowerBIPyC.md

 </details>

 # Machine Learning in Power BI using PyCaret
+How to use Machine Learning in Microsoft Power BI, with the use og PyCaret.

 ## Setting up the Environment
 Before we start using PyCaret’s machine learning capabilities in Power BI we have to create a virtual environment and install PyCaret.